Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

+The étale fundamental group is an information-dense invariant, and Grothendieck's \textit{Anabelian Conjectures} are roughly an investigation of the extent to which the étale fundamental group is a \textit{complete} invariant for certain classes of schemes.
+In dimension $0$, the classical Neukirch--Uchida Theorem \cites{MR0244211}{MR0258804}{MR0432593} ensures that two number fields are isomorphic if and only if their absolute Galois groups are isomorphic as profinite groups.
+In dimension $1$, Tamagawa \cite{MR1478817} and Mochizuki \cite{MR1432110} show that dominant morphisms between smooth hyperbolic curves over suitable fields of characteristic zero can be detected at the level of fundamental groups.
+Work of Pop \cite[Theorem 1]{MR1259367} shows that an isomorphism between two function fields over finitely generated fields can be detected at the level of Galois groups.

+If the étale fundamental group is information-dense, then the étale homotopy type must be even more so.
+Indeed, Schmidt and Stix \cite[Theorem 1.2]{MR3549624} show that over a finitely generated field $k$ of characteristic $0$, if $ X $ and $Y$ are smooth, geometrically connected varieties that can be embedded as locally closed subschemes of a product of hyperbolic curves, then the map

+is a split injection with a natural retraction.
+Here $\Isom_{\BG_k}$ denotes the set of homotopy classes of equivalences of profinite spaces over $\BG_k$.

-In this subsection we discuss the relationship between the Galois category of a coherent scheme and Grothendieck's anabelian programme.
+In this section we discuss the relationship between the Galois category of a coherent scheme and Grothendieck's anabelian program.
+We begin by isolating the class of schemes that appear in Grothendieck's Conjecture.

-\begin{dfn} By an \defn{absolute scheme} , we shall mean a perfectly reduced scheme $X$ such that $X\to \Spec \ZZ$ is topologically essentially of finite type over $\Spec\ZZ$.
-Denote by $ \Sch_{\abs}\subset\Sch_{\perf} $ {Schabs@$ \Sch_{\abs} $} the subcategory whose objects are absolute schemes and whose morphisms are of finite type. \end{dfn}
+\begin{dfn} We call a scheme $ X $ \defn{absolute} if $ X $ is perfectly reduced and the morphism $X\to \Spec \ZZup$ is topologically essentially of finite type.
+Write $ \Sch_{\abs}\subset\Schperf $ {Schabs@$ \Sch_{\abs} $} for the subcategory whose objects are absolute schemes and whose morphisms are of finite type. \end{dfn}

-Chevalley's theorem ensures that any morphism of finite presentation between coherent schemes carries constructible sets to constructible sets.
-We codify this topological condition.
+In order to understand the extent to which the formation of the étale \topos of an absolute scheme is fully faithful, we need to isolate a basic property that morphisms of étale \topoi induced by morphisms of schemes have that general geometric morphisms do not have.
+The things to notice is that Chevalley's Theorem ensures that any morphism of finite presentation between coherent schemes carries constructible sets to constructible sets.

-\begin{dfn} If $S$ and $T$ are spectral topological spaces, then a quasicompact continuous map $f\colon S\to T$ is said to be \emph{admissible} if and only if the image of any constructible subset of $S$ under $f$ is constructible.
+\begin{dfn}[admissible morphisms] Let $S$ and $T$ be spectral topological spaces.
+We say that a quasicompact continuous map $f\colon S\to T$ is \defn{admissible} if and only if the $ f $ sends constructible subset of $S$ to constructible subsets of $ T $.